138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Rule No. 1: Never lose money.
 Rule No. 2: Never forget rule No.1.”

-One of the most famous Buffett quotes of all time highlights the fact that he is a very cautious investor and will only ever make an investment with a very high probability of profiting.
-Warren is actually very risk-averse.
+One of Buffett’s most famous quotes highlights that he is a very cautious investor who will only invest with a very high probability of profit.
+Warren is very risk-averse.

 The margin of safety is all about reducing the risk of an investment.
-The bigger the discount you can get when buying a share of a company, the less risk you have, because actually, how far further could the stock price fall?
+The bigger the discount you can get when buying a share of a company, the less risk you have because how far further could the stock price fall?

 “The most important investment you can make is in yourself.”